 Among all the factors that come to mind when we get ready to evaluate a custom software development provider, these two—security and contractual aspects, often come last.
 But they're certainly not the least when it comes to partnering with a business partner for the long term.

-When we talk about going over their security standards, you’d need to ask these questions: How safe will your project be with the provider?
+Now, when we talk about going over their security standards, you’d need to ask these questions: How safe will your project be with the provider?
 Do they have standard security protocols in place in case some unforeseen issues arise?
 How often are their physical offices being monitored?
 Do they have a business continuity plan?

 At the same time, the contractual aspects would require you to assess their rates and whether they’ve previously worked on projects similar to yours.
 What is their model of engagement?
 And in general, how cost-efficient would a partnership with them be for you?